christrudeaumtl/christrudeaumtl.github.io/index.md

 ## Projects
 I'm working on a few interesting and related projects at the moment.

-Sound as an environmental justice issue
+Sound as environmental justice issue

 Fleurs de macadam (Montréal)